Skip to main content

 When a workflow is executed:

-1. The Operation Node receives input from a predecessor node
+1. The Operation Node receives input data from the previous node

 Best Practices